nrfconnect/sdk-nrf/doc/nrf/gs_recommended_versions.rst

 If no version is specified, the default version provided with pip is recommended.
 If a version is specified, it is important that the installed version matches the required version.

-The :ref:`gs_app_tcm` will install all Python dependencies into a local environment in the Toolchain Manager app, not the system.
+The :ref:`Toolchain Manager <gs_app_tcm>` will install all Python dependencies into a local environment in the Toolchain Manager app, not the system.
 If you install manually, see :ref:`additional_deps` for instructions on how to install the Python dependencies and :ref:`gs_updating` for information about how to keep them updated.

 Building and running applications, samples, and tests